Pork Tenderloin twins that are.

 I had been whizzing around the kitchen, getting everything set for the meal.
-Timing is everything for a perfectly presented meal and, I admit, I’m perhaps just a tiny bit obsessive compulsive about this.
+Timing is everything for a perfectly presented meal, and I admit, I’m perhaps just a bit obsessive-compulsive about this.
 But is there any other way to be?

 My husband kept peeking his head into the kitchen every so often–he knew he was in for gastroporn with this night’s meal.

 When I removed the crackling pan from the oven, it was everything I had hoped it would be and more–the onions were caramelized to perfection, and the tenderloins appeared perfectly cooked.

 I immediately removed the tenderloins to a warm plate to rest, covered them with foil, and quickly got on with making the crowning jewel–the sauce.

 I tossed about 1/4 cup of butter (more butter is always better) into the onions and turned the heat to medium, maybe a bit higher.
 Then came the following: (once again, I didn’t measure) about 1 and 3/4 cups of chicken broth, salt, pepper, and about 1/2 cup of dry cooking sherry.